 2. Ditch the Soft Drinks (and Watch the Fruit Juice!)

 Most people now recognize that soft drinks are a major source of sugar.
 Some soft drinks contain a staggering 300–500 calories per portion (20–25% of the daily recommended calorie intake for many adults!) while providing almost no essential nutrients.
 Unfortunately, fruit juice is often not that much better.
-Even juice marketed as a healthy alternative can contain just as many calories as soft drinks, as it is often little more than water with fruit flavouring, fructose, and other sweeteners.
+Even juice marketed as a healthy alternative can contain just as many calories as soft drinks, as it is often little more than water with fruit flavoring, fructose, and other sweeteners.
 Rather than trying to wean yourself off these drinks, it’s often best to get rid of them altogether.
-That’s because the sugar and insulin roller coaster caused by one soft drink can propel cravings for another.
+That’s because the sugar and insulin roller coaster caused by one soft drink can propel thoughts for another.*

 3. Avoid Convenience Junk Food

 After a couple of weeks of being soft drink-free, and as you work through any remaining junk foods in your kitchen, take some time to assess the junk food you consume outside your home.
 Cut out obvious sugar culprits such as cakes, cookies, candy, and ice cream.
-Also look at salty and savoury foods that you might not think contain simple sugars, like chips, popcorn, and pretzels, for instance.
+Also look at salty and savory foods that you might not think contain simple sugars, such as chips, popcorn, and pretzels, for instance.
 Some granola bars and energy bars sold as healthy alternatives are also packed with sugar, so read nutrition labels or, better yet, snack on fresh fruit, nuts, and water instead.

 4. Snack Smart

 If you regularly snack on sugary junk foods during work hours or when watching shows at night, take a moment to consider why you’re eating these foods.
 Are you genuinely hungry, or are you dehydrated and thirsty?
 Maybe you’re just eating out of boredom or habit.